hlc1209/ecem202a_project/docs/proposal.md

 Carbune, Victor, et al. "Fast multi-language LSTM-based online handwriting recognition."
 International Journal on Document Analysis and Recognition (IJDAR) 23.2 (2020): 89-102.

 Feuz, Sandro, and Pedro Gonnet.
 “RNN-Based Handwriting Recognition in Gboard.”
 Google AI Blog, 7 Mar.
 2019, http://ai.googleblog.com/2019/03/rnn-based-handwriting-recognition-in.html.

-# Literature Analysis

-The key points to the success for our project are
-1. High accuracy real-time written character recognition using deep learning on a lower-cost and low-power embedded system.
-2. High-reliability low-latency HID devices emulation via BLE.
-3. Effective user interface design with continuous input and behavior customization capabilities.

-## Real-Time Handwritten Letters Recognition on an Embedded Computer Using ConvNets
-An article closely related to our project is "Real-Time Handwritten Letters Recognition on an Embedded Computer Using ConvNets" by D. Núñez Fernández and S. Hosseini.

-While this article demonstrates the basic feasibility of our project, the plan for our project goes beyond the level demonstrated in this article.

-In this article, the described method is implemented using the Raspberry Pi 3 which comes with 1GB RAM and 1.2 GHz main clock speed, we are aiming to reproduce a system with similar performance using Arduino Nano 33 BLE Sense which has only 256KB RAM and 64 MHz main clock speed.
-In this paper, authors were able to achieve an accuracy of 93.4% with a response time of 21.9 ms. Such high performance in both accuracy and response time is at the cost of a more expensive and power-consuming device.
-However, we notice that the machine learning models implemented in Raspberry Pi 3 are not optimized using any of the emerging model compression techniques such as pruning and quantization.
-Therefore, it is feasible to achieve similar performance on a less power device with a much more compressed model with reasonable cost in accuracy and response time.

-The proposed method in the article performance only one task, which simply outputs the inference of the handwritten character.
-Therefore, scheduling of different tasks would not be a problem in this desgin.
-In our anticipated system, we propose to extend the funtionality of the system to interact with external device throught BLE based on the inferenced of handwritten characters.
-In this context, two tasks exist simutaneously.
-One is the recognition of handwritten characters and the other one is the BLE service for the interface between devices.
-With the sporadic nature of the first task, the scheduling of these two events needs to be carefully evaluated from other sources as this article did not cover this topic.

-### Character recognition

-### Hardware